 SVU is located in Silicon Valley (San Jose, California), the hub of the US high-tech industry and global business.
 The university occupies space in a Class A office building.
-The 20,000 square foot office space consists of large classrooms for delivery of multimedia presentations to large groups and smaller classrooms for small-group discussions.
+The 70,000 square foot office space consists of large classrooms for delivery of multimedia presentations to large groups and smaller classrooms for small-group discussions.
+All classes are being held in the newly remodeled campus.
 Other facilities of the university include the Library, Computer Room, and Student's Lounge which are all available for students during school hours.
 The Student Office and other administrative offices provide needful assistance to students 6 days a week.